Farhan Saleh (writer)

 Farhan Osman Saleh (Arabic:فرحان صالح) is a writer, researcher and militant from Lebanon.
 He was born in 1947, in the town of Kfarchouba in southern Lebanon.
-He is known for politically supporting Arab nations involved in the Israel-Palestinian conflict.
-Saleh has published several books on politics, social, history and culture, as well as publishing writing and research in Lebanese and Arab newspapers and magazines.
+He is known for supporting Arab nations involved in the Israeli–Palestinian conflict.
+Saleh has published several books on politics, social, history and culture.
+He also writes fot Lebanese and Arab newspapers and magazines.
 He has also contributed to the establishment of a house for the dissemination of enlightening and modernist thought, a cultural magazine, and a seminar for cultural dialogue with a group of thinkers and intellectuals in Lebanon and the Arab world.

 Early life

 Farhan was born on 11 September 1947 in the town of Kfarchouba, in the Hasbaya District of the Nabatieh Governorate.
 His southern village overlooks Galilee in Palestine, and from the opposite side the Syrian Golan.
 Since his childhood, he has been aware of the Nakba and the diaspora of the Palestinian people, and has closely followed the struggle.

 Farhan was the fourth of his nine brothers and sisters.
 Both his father, Othman, and his mother, Masada Abdullah, farmed.
 He received his primary education in an attic of one of the town houses, where he learned everything up to the fourth year of primary school, when he left to complete his education later outside the town.
 In 1960 he began travelling to the capital Beirut, where he worked during the day as a printing assistant and distributor for the Beirut Al-Masaa newspaper.
 He then entered the Beirut Higher Institute to complete his first degree, before moving on to various educational institutes to complete his education.
 He eventually received a High School degree, and later, he obtained a doctorate degree in Philosophy and Religions, a certificate of Merit and high esteem in Political history majored with the rank of researcher historian and equivalent to the international degree / Doctor of Philosophy.]